 Start with our distillers.
 The quality of whisky being produced by Tasmania’s distilleries is now acknowledged around the world.
-What’s not so widely known are the stories of human innovation and invention that gave rise to those spirits.
+What’s not so widely known are the stories of innovation and invention that created those spirits.

-If you book a tour of Belgrove Distillery at Kempton, about 45 minutes north of Hobart, the first thing you’ll notice upon arrival is the aroma: as the first rye whisky distillery in Australia, the drink produced on the estate is spicier and more complex than traditional malts.
+Book a tour of Belgrove Distillery at Kempton, about 45 minutes north of Hobart, and the first thing you’ll notice on arrival is the aroma.
+As the first rye whisky distillery in Australia, the spirit produced on the estate is spicier and more complex than traditional malts.

-The next thing that will capture your attention is the enormous repurposed tumble dryer used to dry the grain – it symbolises perfectly Peter Bignell’s sustainable approach to his craft.
+The next thing to capture your attention is the enormous repurposed tumble dryer used to dry the grain – it symbolises perfectly Peter Bignell’s sustainable approach to his craft.

 Bignell, a sixth-generation Tasmanian farmer, came to whisky making almost by accident.
 In 2008, keen to avoid wasting the bumper crop of rye that his farm had yielded, he bought a welder, built a copper pot still from leftover materials, and distilled his first batch of rye whisky.

 Since then, Bignell has expanded Belgrove Distillery in a unique paddock-to-bottle way.
-The roadhouse next door to the farm supplies waste cooking oil to power the whole operation, and every ingredient in the whisky is grown or collected onsite.
-The only exception is when Belgrove uses surplus products from other local producers – beer for hop whisky and wine and cider for brandy – that would otherwise be thrown out.
+The roadhouse next door to the farm supplies waste cooking oil to power the whole operation, and every ingredient in the whisky is grown or collected on site.
+The only exception is when Belgrove uses surplus products from other local producers – beer for hop whisky and wine and cider for brandy – that would otherwise be thrown away.

-Elsewhere in the state, Southern Wild Distillery’s distiller George Burgess is influenced by French perfumery and uses those techniques to layer flavours in his Dasher + Fisher gin – named after the two rivers which deliver Cradle Mountain snowmelt through the region.
+Elsewhere in the state, Southern Wild Distillery’s George Burgess is influenced by French perfumery and uses those techniques to layer flavours in his Dasher + Fisher gin – named after the two rivers that deliver Cradle Mountain snowmelt through the region.

-With a background in food science, Burgess used to focus on erasing variations from food and beverage products; now, he embraces those regional, seasonal quirks, many of which are made possible thanks to his valued supplier relationships.
-In addition to the trio of Tasmanian ingredients that are included in the core Dasher + Fisher gins – native pepperberry, lavender and wakame – Burgess enjoys playing around with the botanicals that local farmers and gardeners bring to the distillery.
+With a background in food science, Burgess used to focus on erasing variations from food and beverages.
+Now he embraces those regional, seasonal quirks, many of which depend on his relationships with specialist suppliers.
+As well as the trio of Tasmanian ingredients used in the core Dasher + Fisher gins – native pepperberry, lavender and wakame – Burgess experiments with botanicals that local farmers and gardeners bring to the distillery.

 The rain man

-While the Dasher + Fisher name gives a respectful nod to the nearby rivers, there’s one Tasmanian who takes his dedication to quality water even further.
+While the Dasher + Fisher name gives a respectful nod to nearby rivers, a fellow Tasmanian takes his dedication to water quality even further.